HealthBeat News

 Heart Disease

-One of the best ways to help prevent and treat heart disease is to eat a low-fat diet and to replace foods rich in saturated and trans-fat with those that are rich in monounsaturated and polyunsaturated fats (including omega-3 fatty acids).
-Evidence suggests that EPA and DHA found in fish oil help reduce risk factors for heart disease including high cholesterol and high blood pressure.
+One of the best ways to help prevent and treat heart disease is to eat a diet low in trans fats and replace foods rich in trans and omega-6 fats with those that are rich in omega-3 fatty acids.
+EPA and DHA found in fish oil help reduce risk factors for heart disease including high cholesterol and high blood pressure.
 There is also strong evidence that these substances can help prevent and treat atherosclerosis by inhibiting the development of plaque and blood clots, each of which tends to clog arteries.
 Studies of heart attack survivors have found that daily omega-3 fatty acid supplements dramatically reduce the risk of death, subsequent heart attacks, and stroke.
 Similarly, people who eat an ALA-rich diet are less likely to suffer a fatal heart attack.

 Stroke

 Strong evidence from population-based studies suggests that omega-3 fatty acid intake (primarily from fish), helps protect against stroke caused by plaque buildup and blood clots in the arteries that lead to the brain.
 In fact, eating at least two servings of fish per week can reduce the risk of stroke by as much as 50%.
 However, people who eat more than three grams of omega-3 fatty acids per day (equivalent to 3 servings of fish per day) may be at an increased risk for hemorrhagic stroke, a potentially fatal type of stroke in which an artery in the brain leaks or ruptures.
+Keep in mind that 80% of strokes are due to blood clots, and only 20% are hemorrhagic.
+Further, it is weak blood vessels, not thin blood, that cause this rarer type of stroke.
+(Grape seed extract, available in supplement form, helps strengthen blood vessels among its other benefits).

 Weight Loss